segalgouldn/Twitter-bot-N04H/README.md

 ### Future Goals
 * Clean up the code.
 Right now **It Just Works™**.
 * Handle unicode properly?
-What can I to make it Tweet emoji?
+How can I to make it Tweet emoji?
 * Train the model better and for longer?
 I did 44,000 iterations for the current bot.